justin-e-zhou/cs-225-sample-code/lab_avl/README.md

 ## To Run The Code
 1. Run the Makefile using ```make```
 2. Run ```./testavl``` or ```./testavl color```
-3. It will print out to console the tests it runs and a visual representation of the trees before and after the operations
+3. It will print out to console the tests it runs and a visual representation of the trees before and after an operation